top of page

 Research Coordinator

 Chad has an MSc in Physical Therapy and an MSc in Epidemiology.
-He is an experienced clinician and educator.
+He is an experienced physiotherapist and educator.
 He spent several years working with health administrative data focusing on biostatistical and study design concepts.
-He currently works with the IMPPaCT team designing and coordinating various research projects.
+He supports the design, coordination, implementation, and anlaysis of multiple research projects for the IMPPaCT.

 TRAINEES